 By all accounts, the day was a success for everyone, especially the raspberry growers, who were assigned places along the curbs to sell theirs wares.
 Perhaps sales went so well because the raspberry mixed with the local libations, or so Markham said: “We used to call it the big berry bust in those early days.”

-The Hopkins Raspberry Festival has become a Twin Cities institution, held in the middle of July to coincide, but not overlap with, the Minneapolis Aquatennial Celebration.
+The Hopkins Raspberry Festival has become a Twin Cities institution, held in the middle of July.
 The raspberry fields are long gone, but the town has cause to celebrate anyway and so it does.

 Reproduced with permission from Bev Ewing, author of Hopkins Through the Years.
 Photos courtesy Hopkins Historical Society.